austinbeauch/LED-Strip/README.md

 This is basic Arduino code for controlling a 5v RGB LED strip.
 Although still in early stages, it can still function for turning on all the various colours with a remote and features a spectrum-cycling mode (enabling this mode requires a hard reset/power down of the Arduino to turn it off as the current loop can't accept any other button presses - but oh does it ever look pretty).
 Many obstacles such as overcoming controller delays to accept button pushes are being tackled - slowly but surely.

 #Parts used
-Following is a list of all the parts I used and most links (some Canadian, eh).
+Following is a list of parts, and most links (some Canadian, eh).
 Any parts should work as long as the description match up.

 * Arduino uno
 * [IR Receiver](https://www.amazon.ca/SODIAL-Receiving-Infrared-VS1838B-Receiver/dp/B00ZE9UGA6/ref=sr_1_7?ie=UTF8&qid=1488780104&sr=8-7&keywords=ir+receiver)